 Aussies are medium to long-haired and come in several striking colors.
 These dogs have brown or blue eyes, and some even have both at the same time!
 Aussies are a relatively long-lived breed, topping out at around 12 years of age.
 They are considered a medium to large-sized breed with an average weight of 40-65 pounds.

-This isn't the only thing that makes feeding these dogs a challenge.
 There are a few health conditions that Australian Shepherds are prone too, and proper nutrition is the best way to fend them off.
-I'll get into more details about these conditions in a moment, but here's a quick look at the dog food products I'll be recommending later in this article:
+I'll get into more details about these conditions in a moment and mentioned some of the best Australian Shepherd dog food brands that I often recommend to my patients.

 Aussies, as a herding breed, need daily activity and mental stimulation.
 If not with an active, engaging family, Australian Shepherds can develop behavioral issues.
 The most common stem from boredom, such as anxiety, barking and destructive tendencies.